-- 5.1 Pressure data The pressure altitude function of an FR records air pressure against time and is required for all badge and record flights except for duration flights under observation.
-All FRs record air pressure (Appendix 5, para 1.5 refers) as well as some PRs.
-It can provide the following data: - a.
-Altitude The air pressure data can be used to establish height, subject to the inherent errors noted in 1.7e and corrections described in 3.5, calibrated to the ICAO International Standard Atmosphere (ISA).
+5.1 Pressure data The pressure altitude function of an FR records air pressure against time and is required for all badge and record flights except for duration flights under observation.
+All FRs record air pressure (Appendix 5-1.5 refers) and some PRs.
+It can provide the following data:

+- a.
+Altitude The air pressure data can be used to establish height, subject to the inherent errors noted in 1.6e and corrections described in 3.5, calibrated to the ICAO International Standard Atmosphere (ISA).
 However, calibrations are usually recorded directly in height units, making this conversion unnecessary. - b.
-Continuity The pressure data will show that the recorded task is a single flight. - c.
-Duration The pressure data may be used to determine the duration of a flight when no OO has witnessed the landing. - 5.2 Calibration requirements Altitude and height gain claims require calibration data to the ICAO ISA to be applied to the critical altitudes in the flight performance concerned.
+Continuity The pressure data will show that there was no intermediate landing in the declared task. - c.
+Duration The pressure data may be used to determine the duration of a flight when no OO has witnessed the landing.

+5.2 Calibration requirements Altitude and height gain claims require calibration data to the ICAO ISA to be applied to the critical altitudes of the flight performance.
 Speed or distance claims need calibration data for calculating the altitude difference of the glider at the start and finish points.
 Also, the NAC or FAI may wish to compare pressure altitudes recorded on the FR at take-off and landing with atmospheric pressures (QNH) recorded by a local meteorological office at the time of the flight.

-The required calibration period is given in SC3-2.5.2 or 3.4.2.
+The required calibration period is given in SC3-2.4.6 or 3.3.5.
 If pressure data is being used only to prove flight continuity (such as for a distance or duration claim), the FR pressure can be out of calibration.
-Calibration is required if the start height or release height has to be verified.
+Calibration is required if the start height or release height has to be determined.

-Pilots are advised to have a calibration carried out as given by the manufacturer or a NAC-approved calibrator before an FR is used on a record or badge flight.
-The calibration procedure for FRs is now in SC3B-2.1.1 to the Sporting Code on the IGC GFAC web site.
+The calibration procedure for FRs is now in SC3B-2.1.1 to the Sporting Code on the IGC and GFAC web sites.